vedro-universe/vedro-docs/docs/integrations/valera-validator.md

 ## More Info

-You can find more about how to use valera and d42 (district42) schemas in your projects in the [official documentation](https://d42.vedro.io/docs/quick-start).
+You can find more about how to use valera and d42 (district42) schemas in your projects in the <Link to="https://d42.vedro.io/docs/quick-start">official documentation</Link>.
 With valera, data validation becomes less of a challenge and more of a strength.